hknutzen/Netspoc/technical.markdown

 identifies paths through the loop cluster in a way similar to the basic `path_mark` algorithm.
 Beginning at the loops of the given nodes, steps are iteratively taken towards lower distances.
-Within every step, a navigation lookup hash is filled, that stores for every loop those loops that are purposeful to enter from the actual loop on the path from source to destination.
+Within every step, a new loop is entered, and a navigation lookup hash is filled.
+It stores for every loop those loops that are purposeful to enter from the actual loop on the path from source to destination.
 For the topology above, following hash would be generated:

     Loop5      -> Loop5
     Loop3      -> Loop3, Loop5